Skip to main content

 With each passing day, we felt we were missing opportunities to connect meaningfully.
 And we can’t roll back the clock and try again.
 Special moments like connecting with a sibling facing parenting challenges or a parent who’s excited after hearing from an old friend are lost forever.

-So we built the Simirity App to help address the eight points above and do a whole lot more besides.
+Living apart shouldn’t mean missing out!
+So we built the Simirity app to help address the eight points above and do a whole lot more besides.

 Summary of Missing My Family Quotes

-As these missing my family quotes have shown, we can adopt a positive outlook and see the good things that living apart can bring.
+As these missing my family quotes have shown, you can adopt a positive outlook and see the good things that living apart can bring.
 Even if you live thousands of miles apart today, it may not always be like this.

 Find out how you can stay connected despite the distance, and make the most of this time apart.